janklab/MCodeNavigator/README.md

 Alternately, if you don't want to modify your `startup.m` file, you can just run `loadMProjectNavigator` each time you want to use the tool.
 That function takes care of adding all the paths and other initialization.
 See it for details.

+MLProjectNavigator saves some of its settings in Matlab's prefs() database.
+If your program state seems to get messed up and you're having problems that persist between Matlab session restarts, you can do a `MLProjectNavigator -deletesettings` to delete all the settings and start over fresh.

 ## Usage

 All usage is done through a single function, `MProjectNavigator`.
 Call it to display the navigator window, hide it, or configure it.